 Once you complete your application, you can pay online with a credit card or mail a check to the BACB.
-You will have 90 days from the time of payment to submit your supplemental documents.
-A new application and payment are needed after 90 days.
+You have 90 days from the time of payment to submit your supplemental documents.
+If you fail to submit your supplemental documents within the allotted 90 days, you will need to submit a new application, pay, and resubmit the application documents.